 In 1986, as the tax shelter incentives were being revised, Mr. Pedigo sold the majority of his holdings and concentrated on general construction.
 In 1987, he joined Bruce Cordingley in forming Pedcor Investments to pursue affordable housing development.

-Mr. Pedigo is a Director of the Executive Committee of International City Bank, (Long Beach and San Diego, California) and Director of Fidelity Federal Bancorp (Evansville, Indiana).
-He is Chairman of Pedcor Bancorp, the bank holding company for International City Bank, and Pedcor Financial, LLC, the holding company for United Fidelity Bank.
-He is a member of the Murat Shrine in Indianapolis and various trade associations as well as godfather in St. Mary’s Child Center.
+Mr. Pedigo is a Director of Fidelity Federal Bancorp (Evansville, Indiana) and United Fidelity Bank.
+He is Chairman of Pedcor Investments LLC, Pedcor Financial Bancorp and Pedcor Financial, LLC, the holding company for United Fidelity Bank.
+He is a member of the Murat Shrine in Indianapolis and various trade associations.

 Bruce A. Cordingley

 President & CEO